 Log firewall activity

 A firewall will reduce the likelihood of compromise, but cannot prevent all attacks.
 Firewall logs, if enabled, can be used to identify successful attacks.
-In the event of a system compromise, these logs are used in forensic analysis to determine the extent of the compromise and nature of the attack.
+In the event of a system compromise, these logs are used in forensic analysis to determine the extent of the compromise, scope of the damage, and nature of the attack.